-Many of the Easy hikes are two-miles or shorter, several are paved, and all of them have mild to no elevation changes, making them great options for new and young hikers as well as those needing accessible options.
+Many of the Easy hikes are two-miles or shorter, several are paved, and most of them have mild to no elevation changes, making them great options for new and young hikers as well as those needing accessible options.

 As you read about the different routes, here are some handy definitions, from All Trails, to keep in mind: